Juan-Moctezuma/NLP_Sentiment_Analysis-Amazon_Product_Reviews/README.md

 ### Other Knowledge required for the completion of this project
 1. Applied Mathematics & Statistics
-2. Machine Learning & data science methods
+2. Machine Learning & Data Science methods
 3. Programming (Python 3)
 4. Data Analytics
 5. Business Acumen